 - Like BST:

 - Insert at leaf

 - Color it red (to keep perfect black balance)

 - But could make two reds in a row?

 - On the recursive travel back up the tree (like AVL),

 - rotate (single- and double-, like AVL)

 - and recolor (new)

-- Show that three recolor-rotations fix two reds in a row while maintaining black balance.
+- Show now that various "rotation+recoloring"s fix two reds in a row while maintaining black balance.

-- At end, always make root black.
+- At end of insert, always make root of the entire tree black (to fix property 3).